NickBrisebois/DiscordChatAI-GPT2/README.md

 Set TOKEN to pass in your discord token

 Set RESPONSE_CHANCE to set how likely the bot is to respond (0 for no random responses, 0.25 for 25% chance, etc)

+### F.A.Q.

+#### Can I reuse my pre-generated model?
+See this great answer from johnnymcmike: https://github.com/NickBrisebois/DiscordChatAI-GPT2/issues/3#issuecomment-819532212